 How to treat burns

-However, if it has occurred in larger regions of your body such as your feet, buttocks, face or hands, it is best to go directly to a hospital and seek for medical attention.
-Last but not the least, when all layers of the skin have been burn, this condition may be called as a third degree burn.
+However, if it has occurred in larger regions of your body such as your feet, buttocks, face or hands, it is best to go directly to a hospital and seek medical attention.
+Last but not least, when all layers of the skin have been burn, this condition may be called as a third-degree burn.
 The skin will appear as charred black, and intense pain will be felt.
 For some, they will feel no pain or little pain can be felt, this is because the nerves have already been damaged.
-This will require immediate medica attention as to prevent from falling into a more serious medical condition.
+This will require immediate medical attention to prevent from falling into a more serious medical condition.

 If the pain is intolerable, you can ask for your physician regarding what type of pain reliever can you take.
 The physician will take note of your past and present medical history as to whether or not you have allergies to specific medications or whether or not you are taking any medications that may not be compatible with other over the counter pain reliever.
 Now that you know how to treat burns you can be confident on what to do when these cases happen.

 More health topics read more.

 How do you treat a burn at home?

 How to treat a first-degree, minor burn | American Academy of …https://www.aad.org/public/skin-hair-nails/injured-skin/burns

 How to treat a first-degree, minor burnCool the burn.
 Immediately immerse the burn in cool tap water or apply cold, wet compresses. … Apply petroleum jelly two to three times daily. … Cover the burn with a nonstick, sterile bandage. … Consider taking over-the-counter pain medication. … Protect the area from the sun.
 How to treat a first-degree, minor burn | American Academy of …https://www.aad.org/public/skin-hair-nails/injured-skin/burnsSearch for: How do you treat a burn at home?

 How do you treat burns and scalds?